 - It is well known that milk and cheese are also good sources of calcium, but try to keep their intake to about 1 cup per day.

-- Greens high in calcium include spinach, kale and collard greens -- try using collard greens as a lettuce wrap in our Sweet Potato Collard Green Wraps.
+- Greens high in calcium include bok choy, kale, mustard and collard greens -- try using collard greens as a lettuce wrap in our Sweet Potato Collard Green Wraps.

 - Go nuts!
 All nuts are beneficial, and almonds have the highest amount of calcium.